SeaOfNodes/Simple/chapter17/README.md

 ## var & val

-`var` can be used in the `type` position to indicate a "variable" (mutable value), whose type will be inferred from the initalizing expression.
+`var` can be used in the `type` position to indicate a "variable" (mutable value), whose type will be inferred from the required initalizing expression.

 `val` is the same as `var`, except it is a "value" (not mutable).